Kong/kongponents/docs/components/select.md

 ### positionFixed

-Use fixed positioning of the popover to avoid content being clipped by parental boundaries - defaults to `false`.
+Use fixed positioning of the popover to avoid content being clipped by parental boundaries - defaults to `true`.
 See [`KPop` docs](popover.html#positionfixed) for more information.

 ### enableFiltering

 Use this prop to control whether or not the `KSelect` component with an `appearance` prop set to a value of `select` or `dropdown` allows filtering.
-By default, filtering is enabled for `dropdown` appearance and is disabled for `select` appearance. `button` style `appearance` does not have filter support because it is a button.
+By default, filtering is enabled for `dropdown` appearance and is disabled for `select` appearance.

+`button` style `appearance` does not have filter support because it is a button.

 <div>
   <KSelect :items="deepClone(defaultItemsUnselect)" :enable-filtering="false" class="mb-2" />